aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/exporting-data-from-grid/_index.md

 **Example:**

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ExportDataToDataTable-ExportToSpecificDataTable.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ExportDataToDataTable-ExportToSpecificDataTable.cs" >}}
 ### **Exporting To a New DataTable**
 Sometimes, developers may not be interested in creating their own DataTable object and might have a simple need to just export the worksheet data to a new DataTable object.
 It would be more quickest way for the developers to just export the worksheet data.